Curriculum & Course Descriptions

 Adirondack Semester Curriculum Overview

 Offered in both spring and fall semesters, a small group of up to 12 students will be in session with a diverse group of Clarkson faculty with specific interests, experience and scholarly work directly related to the Adirondack Park.
 Our mission is to deliver a dynamic blend of traditional and experiential education in an intimate and community-based learning environment.
 Students strive to answer broad questions concerning the relationship of social, economic and environmental impacts of the Adirondack Park.
 They are absorbed in interdisciplinary courses in the natural and social sciences and emerge with critical thinking and collaborative skills that prepare them to analyze complex problems and provide solutions related to environmental, social, and economic sustainability.

 Faculty from Chemistry, Biology, Environmental Science, Political Science, Philosophy, Literature, Economics and Entrepreneurship use our Adirondack base and professional network to provide students a direct experience with the people and agencies that shape policy, conduct business, and lobby at local and state levels.
-Students are engaged in conversations in the classroom with their peers, professors and guest lecturers, in the community with local citizens, and while conducting scientific research in the field.
+Students are engaged through conversations in the classroom with their peers, professors and guest lecturers, in the community with local citizens, and while conducting scientific research in the field.

 Our Adirondack Center for Sustainability and Education in Saranac Lake is comprised of two boarding houses with a live-in Residential Advisor to support professors and students.
 The separate classroom offers access to computers, a projector and screen, printers and a lecture space for up to 25.

 The curriculum consists of five 3-credit courses providing the student with 15 transferable, 300 level credits.
 Each semester offers 2 University courses, 4-5 varied Knowledge Areas, 4-5 Communication Points, 1-2 Design Credits for Environmental Engineering students and a Science TECH Credit.

 EV/BY 312 Adirondack Ecology and Environmental Science